w20chen/agent-test-bench/docs/trace-collect.md

 loads, prepares, replays, and tears down its sessions, writing per-agent `trace.jsonl` files into the shared output directory.
 HTML visualization auto-discovers worker-written directories.

+### Worker Failure Isolation

+Workers process independent chunks and write per-agent artifacts separately.
+Session failures are collected after each worker batch settles, so one failed session does not close shared outputs while other sessions are still writing.
+If an unrecovered worker exception occurs, the run still reports the failure, and artifacts from completed sessions remain available for inspection.

 ### Warm-Up Phase: Container Preparation